-- AN AG SIMULATOR (A SIMULATION OF A COMBINE HARVESTING WHEAT, COTTON, PEANUTS, CORN, OR SOYBEANS THIS IS FREE TO SCHOOLS!) - The Ag in the Classroom Institute (a weeklong 3-hour graduate course through Winthrop that only costs \$200 including meals and hotel stay!) - BOOK OF THE MONTH PROGRAM- SUBSCRIBE TO THE ANNUAL PROGRAM THAT PROVIDES YOUR SCHOOL AN AGRICULTURE RELATED BOOK AND COORDINATING LESSON PLAN FOR ONLY \$60/ YEAR.
+- AN AG SIMULATOR (A SIMULATION OF A COMBINE HARVESTING WHEAT, COTTON, PEANUTS, CORN, OR SOYBEANS - THIS IS FREE TO SCHOOLS!) - The Ag in the Classroom summer workshop series for teachers.
+There are six around the state each summer and participants will earn 20 renewal credits for each workshop attended. - BOOK OF THE MONTH PROGRAM- SUBSCRIBE TO THE ANNUAL PROGRAM THAT PROVIDES YOUR SCHOOL AN AGRICULTURE RELATED BOOK AND COORDINATING LESSON PLAN FOR ONLY \$60/ YEAR.